elipousson/vacant-vernacular/README.md

 ## Who is working on this project?

-I (Eli Pousson) am a preservationist and historian working for [Baltimore Heritage](http://baltimoreheritage.org) ([GitHub](http://github.com/baltimoreheritage/).
-You can reach me on Twitter [@elipousson](http://twitter.com/elipousson) or email at pousson@baltimoreheritage.org.
+I (Eli Pousson) am a preservationist and historian working for [Baltimore Heritage](http://baltimoreheritage.org) (also here on [GitHub](http://github.com/baltimoreheritage/)).
+You can reach me on Twitter [@elipousson](http://twitter.com/elipousson) or by email at pousson@baltimoreheritage.org.
 This project has involved formal and informal collaboration with colleagues including:

 - Johns Hopkins
 - Michael Allen